 Merging Two Vertices into One

 To merge (weld) two vertices together, select both of them by Shift-RMB clicking on them.
 Press S to start scaling and hold down Ctrl while scaling to scale the points down to 0 units in the X, Y and Z axis.
-LMB to complete the scaling operation and click the Remove Doubles button in the Tool Shelf in Edit Mode (also available with).
+LMB to complete the scaling operation and click the Merge by Distance button in the Toolbar in Edit Mode (also available with).